 American scientist Royal Raymond Rife invented the Rife machine during the 1920s and 1930s.
 The machine he developed produces very low energy electromagnetic waves that are similar to radio waves and undetectable to the human ear.

-A typical Rife machine includes a controller box and two electrical pads, which a person either attaches to their hands or feet.
 The device passes electromagnetic frequency through them and into the body.

 Proponents of the Rife machine believe that people can treat diseases, such as cancer, by using this device for a few minutes each day multiple times a week.